BCI-and-Neuroergonomics-Lab/BCI-Wheelchair/README.md

 ## Todo:
 * Update serial controller code to use accelerometer information
+  - Acceleration Detection for moving periods.
+  - Karman Filtering for accurate positional data collection.
-* improve turning function to make better use of magnetometer
+* Improve turning function to make better use of magnetometer
+  - Rewrite adafruit libraries to make better use of magnetometer registers and interrupts.
+* Analog Wheelchair Controller
+  - I give up for now.